 I have [a] dark [tooth ] teeth

-Depending on how dark your teeth/tooth are/is will guide your dentist as to the best way to restore them to their natural brightness (and beyond!).
+Depending on how dark your teeth/teeth are/is will guide your dentist as to the best way to restore them to their natural brightness (and beyond!).
 For teeth which just have mild discolouration and/or staining gentle air abrasion may be all that is required to remove the surface stains, this is often available with your dental hygienist.

 Which treatment is right?

-Rather than trying to choose a specific treatment we recommend that you focus on 3 things:
+Rather than trying to choose a specific treatment, we recommend that you focus on 3 things:

 - Where you are now dentally

-- Where you want to be dentally
+- Where do you want to be dentally

 - How fast you want to get there

 You can then tell your dentist about all of your current concerns (where you are now) and explain to them exactly what you would like corrected and how you want to look afterwards (where you want to be).
-Piecing this information together with your clinical situation and the speed that you require the change will help your dentist decide on the best treatment for you.
+Piecing this information together with your clinical situation and the speed at which you require the change will help your dentist decide on the best treatment for you.

 For example: Sometimes the best clinical alternative for straighter teeth is to use orthodontics, this process can take up to 2 years to complete.
 If you want to have your teeth straighter for a special occasion then it may be that we have to use dental veneers, crowns or dental bonding in order to achieve your desired result in the time frame you have.

 When you go to visit any dentist you should always be presented with a full treatment plan which lays out all of your options, benefits, advantages and disadvantages along with the cost.
-You can then make an informed choice about which treatment gives you the best result in the ideal time and for the price you can afford.
+You can then make an informed choice about which treatment gives you the best result at the ideal time and for the price you can afford.